sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 Taking an example of 3 artifacts being developed in this sprint , feature1 and feature2,feature3.
 Let's assume that feature1 is a functionality in spark , which is written inside a spark notebook and the second feature is a SQL Script which creates a new table and a stored procedure and feature3 consists of a mapping dataflow.
 In this situation we would like to check in 3 features which are all different scopes , into this single release.

-For this release , developer 1 has created 3 features.
+For this release , developer 1 has created 3 features for Release 1.0 .
 They are namely:

 1. Spark notebook to peform an ELT and create a spark table
 2. A SQL Script to create a new table and populate the data into the data mart